hibbitts-design/grav-theme-bootstrap4-open-matter/_demo/presentation-hub/02.lf2020/presentations/placeholder-slides/presentation.md

 ---
-title: Developing and Sharing OER with Grav
+title: Using Grav as an Open Personal Publishing Platform
 ---

 [.text: alignment(center)]

-# Developing and Sharing OER with Grav
+# Using Grav as an Open Personal Publishing Platform

 ### Placeholder Slides